Bugatti La Voiture Noire is a $12.4-million one-off with shades of Atlantic

-Prior to the Geneva Motor Show, Bugatti spent a good bit of time talking about its Type 57 SC Atlantic, a car that's been captivating people for the better part of 80 years.
-While Bugatti isn't exactly reviving the Atlantic, it leaned on that design to create a wild one-off.
+Bugatti spent the lead-up to the Geneva Motor Show talking about its Type 57 SC Atlantic, a car that's been captivating people for the better part of 80 years.
+Bugatti is not reviving the Atlantic, but it did lean on that design to create a wild one-off.

-Bugatti on Tuesday unveiled La Voiture Noire (the black car, translated from French), a one-of-one creation that is meant to incorporate the idea of grand touring into a car with immense amounts of power and equal amounts of luxury.
+Bugatti revealed La Voiture Noire (which literally translates to the black car) on Tuesday, a one-of-one creation that is meant to incorporate the idea of grand touring into a car with immense amounts of power and equal amounts of luxury.
 It also costs an immense amount of money, with the final price tag from Bugatti coming in at a cool 11 million euro ($12.5 million) -- before tax.
 That's how you make an appearance at the 2019 Geneva Motor Show.

 It's not exactly hard to tell who built La Voiture Noire.
 The car is still quintessentially Bugatti, with a front end that's closer to the aerodynamic Divo than the O.G.
 Chiron on which it's based.
 However, the nose eschews the hardcore aero of the Divo in favor of some different vent arrangements, more pronounced front lights and dimples (or something) on the hood.
 Some folks were expecting some sort of wild Atlantic recreation, but it's clear that Bugatti stayed rooted in modern design for La Voiture Noire.